-The three main characteristics of a DC generator are used to analyze the operating behavior of the generator.
-After studying the generator characteristics, it is easy to establish the relationship between field or excitation current, load current, generator voltage, and terminal voltage.
-In this article. we will discuss the Characteristics of series wound DC Generator.
+The three main characteristics of a DC series generator are used to analyze its operating behavior.
+By studying these characteristics, we can establish the relationship between field current, load current, generator voltage, and terminal voltage.

 Types of DC Series Generator Characteristics